Rappsilber-Laboratory/XiSearch/README.md

 multiple options or settings are separated with a comma.

 Below is a list of settings that can be configured in a text config and their description.

+All possible options and their default values are also found in the file "BasicConfig.conf".

 #### SEARCH SETTINGS